Insanity Week 2 is Over, Fit Test Results

 I want to take this chance to say that after two weeks, I am incredibly satisfied with my Insanity purchase.
 I stand by what I said in my week 1 recap – I am confident that any fitness beginner can do the same as I have and jump straight into Insanity (assuming you are taking all of the precautions mentioned in the dig deeper video and documentation).
 Going from a sedentary lifestyle to Insanity has not been nearly as difficult as I expected it would be.

 Finally, I want to extend an invitation to you: If you are in the process of completing Insanity right now, please leave a comment below and let me know how it is going for you.
+If you haven’t started yet, What are you waiting for?
+Join me and take the Insanity Challenge today!
 And as always, feel free to contact me with any questions you have and I will do my best to provide an answer.

 Until next time,